vanmars/ahoy/README.md

 ## To Do/Improvements

 Monday Morning
-* Fix button hover styling on outlines and splash pages
 * Add animations: scrolling effect for how does it work section, clouds across home screen
 * Refactor
 * Afternoon: Testing, testing, testing